nikssardana/gdriveTorrent/README.md

 ### Manual install

-- Right now, the code must be cloned in a specific directory to run it.
+- Currently, the code must be cloned in a specific directory to run it.
 (E.g: /home/nikhil/Programs/Django/gdriveTorrent)

     `cd into the cloned folder.`
 - Add executable permissions to downloaded.py file by typing: